sjswuitchik/summerREU2020/week1/week1_outline.md

 ## Step 3: Running BWA on a test dataset

 The next step is run the read mapping program BWA on a test dataset.
 We'll do this first interactively, and then make it a SLURM script.

--to do interactive jobs, use srun (Sara add details) -to run BWA, first need to make a reference file (Sara add details) -then run bwa mem to map reads (Sara add details)
+### 3a.
+Running an interactive job
+To request and run an interactive job, use `srun --pty -p test -t 10 --mem 1000 /bin/bash`.
+You'll see that your request has been queued, then that it's been allocated.
+Now you can type directly on the command line.
+You'll be using the data in the `data` directory (summerREU2020/week1/data).
+First, we need to load the BWA module (like loading packages in R).
+We do that by typing:
+`module load bwa/0.7.17-fasrc01`

+Now, we need to make an index of the reference genome to help BWA efficiently search the genome while it's aligning sequences.
+We can do that by typing:
+`bwa index -p taeGut ~/github_repos/summerREU2020/week1/data/taeGut_refgenome.fa.gz`

+Remember: these paths will change depending on where you are running these commands from.
+Edit as necessary.

+Next, we can use BWA to align the reads in our sample fastq files to the reference genome.
+This will output a SAM file for the sample.
+Let's do that by typing:
+`bwa mem -t 1 taeGut ERR1013161_1.fastq.gz ERR1013161_2.fastq.gz > ERR1013161.sam #2> taeGut.log`

+### 3b.
+Running BWA as a slurm script
 This is an example on a small test dataset that won't take much time to finish.
-You can use the same slurm script (helloworld.sh).
-Make a copy, and delete the touch command, and then add the bwa commands exactly as you typed them in the interative node.
+You can use the same architecture of the helloworld.sh slurm script .
+Make a copy of helloworld.sh, delete the touch command, and then add the bwa commands exactly as you typed them in the interative node.
 Remember each bash command needs to be on a new line.

-Now, run this mapping script with sbatch.
+Now, run this mapping script with `sbatch`.
 You should get the same output as when you did this interactively.

 ## Step 4: Running BWA on real data

 -Sara add details

-Congratulations, you are a bioinformaticist now!
+Congratulations, you are a bioinformatician now!